ManuelSerna/intro_algorithms/analysis/README.md

 ### Asymptotic Notation
 This section builds on asymptotic notation introduced in _Getting Started_, it talks about theta, big-O, big-omega, little-o, and little-omega notations.
 I also wrote down some properties.

+### Further Notes
+This is a miscellaneous document with notes on comparing growth rates between different general forms of functions with examples.
+Logarithm rules are also included.